 A substantial amount of research has identified a heightened chance of difficulties in important developmental domains for children born VP, including cognition, language/communication, motor skills, feeding, behaviour, and social skills.
-Research studies often combine blindness, deafness, cerebral palsy (CP) and cognitive impairment to form a composite outcome of neurosensory or neurodevelopmental disability or impairment (hereafter termed NDI).
+Research studies often combine blindness, deafness, cerebral palsy (CP) and cognitive impairment to form a composite outcome of neurodevelopmental disability or impairment (hereafter termed NDI).
+While the group-level (normal, mild, moderate to severe delay) prevalence of neurodevelopmental impairment (NDI) may remain relatively constant across childhood, the individual variation of NDI status changes for over a third of children born VP from 2 to 8 years [33].
 Cognitive impairment is the most frequently identified component of NDI in children born VP (up to 10%) [34].
 VP birth affects overall cognitive functioning (as indicated by IQ), and more nuanced aspects of cognition such as attention, executive functioning (including working memory), and visual-spatial skills [35-37].
 For instance, at the group-level, VP birth is associated with a reduction in average IQ of about 0.8-0.9 SD or 12-13 IQ points compared with full term children [35, 36].
 Language and communication delays are common after VP birth [38].
-Up to half of children born EP may have at least a mild delay (scores 1SD below mean from age-expected levels) in language development at 2 years [39], and the vulnerability for language skills after VP birth persists into at least childhood and early adolescence [40].
+Up to half of children born EP may have at least a mild delay (scores 1SD below mean of term born controls) in language development at 2 years [39], and the vulnerability for language skills after VP birth persists into at least childhood and early adolescence [40].
 While CP can be a severe adverse motor outcome of VP birth, children born VP also face a higher risk of non-CP motor difficulties in areas such as coordination, balance, visuomotor integration, and motor control, including those meeting criteria for developmental coordination disorder [41].
-With regards to feeding, a recent metaanalysis indicated that the overall prevalence of difficulties with oromotor eating and feeding behaviours is increased among children born preterm (not restricted to those born VP), although the quality of the evidence was considered very low [42].
+With regards to feeding, a recent meta-analysis indicated that the overall prevalence of difficulties with oromotor eating and feeding behaviours is increased among children born preterm (not restricted to those born VP), although the quality of the evidence was considered very low [42].